ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

      - sim_vehicle.py -f flightaxis:192.168.x.x --map --console
 - back on RealFlight push the red "RESET" button on the transmitter, or spacebar on PC
 - after about a minute, the vehicle should be visible on the SITL map
+- from within SITL type ``param load <filename>``  to load the parameter found in the same directory as the model.
+You may have to load them again, after typing ``param fetch``, in order to load parameters that require enabling before presenting their parameter set.
+And, in some cases, you may even need to restart SITL in order for some new parameters to take effect.
 - the performance of the connection can be checked by opening the "ArduCopter" window (on the machine running SITL), the "FPS" (Frames Per Second) count needs to be over 150 for the vehicle to fly well (the average can be lower)

 .. note:: the above was for a Copter.
 Change the directory to ArduPlane or ArduRover for those types of vehicles before beginning sim_vehicle.py or add the -v <vehicletype> directive when starting it.